 If your organization has migrated to the cloud, know that services such as Microsoft 365 Commercial and Gmail do not meet CMMC requirements for storing, processing and transmitting CUI.
 Choose a solution that has proven CMMC credentials to avoid retroactive fixes, which can be costly and time-consuming.

-How PreVeil addresses: Over 75 PreVeil customers have achieved CMMC compliance- validated by a perfect 110 score on their C3PAO or DoD assessment.
-PreVeil is used by over 2,500 defense contractors and provides a comprehensive solution to expedite CMMC compliance.
-In addition through a combination of inherited and shared controls, PreVeil supports over 90% of the NIST SP 800-171 security controls (102 of the 110).
+How PreVeil addresses: Over 100 PreVeil customers have achieved CMMC compliance with a perfect 110 score.
+Through a combination of inherited and shared controls, PreVeil supports over 90% of the NIST SP 800-171 security controls (102 of the 110).
 Read about how we meet CMMC requirements here.

 4. Leverage Pre-Filled Compliance Documentation